sulcgroup/oxdna_analysis_tools/paper_examples/svd_mean/README.md

    **Notes on visualization:**
    The default colormap is a red -> blue map called cooltowarm.
 If you want to switch the colormap, open the developer console (`Ctrl-shift-J` on Chrome) and type `api.changeColormap('colormapName')`.
 The two colormaps used in the figure are `'viridis'` and `'rainbow'`
    Pressing the `P` key will take a screencap of the current scene.
-The colorbar is drawn in a different scene than the structure, so we use the computer's built-in screenshot tool to capture it.
    The colorbar is dynamic, if you drag and drop multiple mean+topology+deviations file triplets, the upper and lower bounds will automatically rescale to accomodate the new data.